artbrock/holochain_docs/App-Testing.md

 We have provided a testing harness for test-driven holochain application development.

-A single test consists of a json object of the form:
+Tests consists of a json objects of the form:

     ``` go
     {